Catalog -> Vegetable dishes -> Vegetables

 Common Questions about Pumpkin

-What is PUMPKIN?
+What is pumpkin?

 Pumpkin is a type of winter squash that belongs to the Cucurbitaceae family.
 It is commonly used in cooking and baking, and is known for its sweet flavor and vibrant orange color.
 Pumpkins are rich in vitamins, minerals, and antioxidants, making them a nutritious addition to a balanced diet.